oberd/ecsy/README.md

 Available Commands:
-  add         Associates a .pem SSH key with a cluster, allowing SSH into EC2 instances help        Help about any command ssh         Secure Shell into one of the service container instances' EC2 host machines
+  add         Associates a .pem SSH key with a cluster, allowing SSH into EC2 instances env         Used to manage environment variables of service task definitions help        Help about any command ssh         Secure Shell into one of the service container instances' EC2 host machines

 Flags:
-      --cluster string   specifies an ECS Cluster (if empty, will load menu) --config string    config file (default is $HOME/.ecsy.yaml)
+      --config string   config file (default is $HOME/.ecsy.yaml)

 Use "ecsy [command] --help" for more information about a command.
 ```